 The SunTegra shingles are up to 15.9% efficient, the best for shingles in this comparison.
-The 15% for tiles is better than most, though still below the low end of the 16% to 20% efficiency raised PV solar panels can achieve.
+The 15% for tiles is better than most, though still below the low end of the 16% to 22% efficiency ragne that monocrystalline PV solar panels can achieve.
 SunTegra’s 130mph wind warranty is the best in this group.

 Pros and Cons of SunTegra Solar Shingles

-SunTegra has a slight cost advantage over CertainTeed and POWERHOUSE.
+SunTegra has a slight cost advantage over CertainTeed and POWERHOUSE (discontinued due to bankruptcy).
 You’ll enjoy slightly better efficiency with SunTegra, especially tiles – more energy output per square foot means less solar tiles and shingles are needed to give you the kilowatts you want.
-The guaranteed wind rating is also higher than CertainTeed and RGS offer.
+The guaranteed wind rating is also higher than CertainTeed and RGS offer (discontinued due to bankruptcy).

 The individual shingles and tiles are larger than the other brand’s products, so installation goes slightly faster.

 The downside is the appearance of the shingles integrated with asphalt shingles.
 The TegraVent design makes this product slightly thicker and raises its profile slightly above the others.
 The best aesthetic is achieved when SunTegra tiles are paired with concrete tiles.